-There was a sense of satisfaction when this road ended & I'd reached the main highway- back on the map so to speak.
+There was a sense of satisfaction when this road ended.
+I'd reached the main highway- back on the map so to speak.
 Not lost anymore.
-Most of all that I'd gotten through unscathed.
+Most of all, I'd gotten through unscathed.
 Granted my choice of motorcycle is probably something you won't see at this extreme level of back road but the bike did just fine as yours likely will also.

 Rides like this aren't suited for most motorcyclists and the difficulty level would be placed at 'very high' if asked.
-Plus, it bore a striking similarity to the much-vaunted Forest Road 1 (South Fork Mtn Rd / Titlow Hill Rd) in Northwestern California which also rides atop a mountainous ridgeline with views that extend in either direction for 30 some miles.
+Plus, FR23S16 bore a striking similarity to the much-vaunted Forest Road 1 (South Fork Mtn Rd / Titlow Hill Rd) in Northwestern California which also rides atop a mountainous ridgeline with views that extend in either direction for 30-some miles.
 Much like Forest Rd 1, FR 23S16 connects two highways of Mountain Road 50/Hwy 190 & Hwy 155 to the south.

-Sometimes in my years of travel I find something that impresses an indelible mark.
+Sometimes in my many years of wandering travels, I find something that impresses an indelible mark.
 A ride you're still thinking about a year later.
 Would I go back?
-Have many times plus led multiple Pashnit Tours on this road, possibly because of an appreciation of all types of roads and rides, not just the ones dripping in salacious curves.
+I have many times plus I built this road into several Pashnit Tours, possibly because of an appreciation of all types of roads and rides, not just the ones dripping in salacious curves.

 Over the years, as your curiosity grows and the need to discover new places continues to drive your pursuit of far-flung places, you may just find yourself on a road so remote and out of the way, it hasn't even been named yet.